 “I’m with you, or we wouldn’t be having this discussion.”

-“I’m not sure I understand,” Sugar Daddy replied, his tone one of question.
+“I’m not sure I understand,” Sugar Daddy replied, his tone one of a question.

 “Think about it,” I said, just as small arms opened up from between our perimeter and the river.
 I scrunched down behind my rock, while Fusner squeezed in behind me.
 I tried to look around the edge of the stone without really looking around the edge of the stone.